Request a Quote

 In vivo PK/PD (Pharmacokinetic/ Pharmacodynamic) studies

 In drug development, PK/PD studies form the scientific foundation for understanding how a drug behaves in the body and how it exerts its effects.
-Our experienced team provides PK/PD services to evaluate key parameters in support of IND-enabling studies.
+Our experienced team provides in vivo pharmacology services to assess key parameters in support of IND-enabling studies.

-Pharmacokinetic (PK) studies assess the absorption, distribution, metabolism, and excretion (ADME) of a drug.
-They are essential for establishing optimal dosing schedules, routes of administration, and ensuring drug levels are both effective and safe.
+In vivo PK (Pharmacokinetic) studies assess the absorption, distribution, metabolism, and excretion (ADME) of a drug.
+Our in vivo PK studies enable establishment of optimal dosing schedules, routes of administration, and ensuring drug levels are both effective and safe.

 IND Enabling Research Services & Data Management